xiaolongw1223/Knowledge-driven-stochastic-modeling/examples/README.md

 <img src="../docs/images/true_data.gif" width=50% align="middle">

-Animation caption: the dark red indicates the drillholes whose locations are makred by yellow balls, black dots are the outcrop contacts, colorful lines are the survey lines of airborne geophysics.
+Animation caption: The dark red bars represent the drillholes whose locations are marked by yellow balls.
+Black dots indicate the outcrop contacts and the colorful lines represent the survey lines of airborne geophysics.
+All these data sets will be incorporated into a stochastic modeling process.
+The field data cannot be shared, so we created realistic synthetic data used in the tutorials.

 ## Case 1: 3D stochastic modeling constrained by drillholes

+**Data overview**

 **Input files**